PatrickLang/KubernetesForWindowsTutorial/DraftWalkthrough/README.md

 Run `draft up`

 It will build and push the Docker image to the private registry, then release it with Helm.
+The first build will probably take a few minutes as the Docker images are pulled, and the .Net Core packages are cached into a container layer.

 ```none
 Draft Up Started: 'webbcd': 01CYD9T0XG5C0XBJQTJP9CEEPK